Christy386/telegram-bot-medi/README.md

 ### Send photo

-If the telegram user sent an photo to telegram
+If the telegram user sent an photo to telegram the bot will altomatically read the image.
+If the bot can read a QR code, the bot will return the response of the ``` /next ``` command, if not, the bot will return an error.

 ## 🎈 Telegram Bot Service <a name="telegram-bot-service"></a>